Program Eligibility and Application Procedures

 - Official transcripts from previously attended post-secondary institutions.
 Transcripts must be submitted in English, or with a certified English translation.

 - TOEFL scores or indication of English proficiency

 International applicants whose native language is not English are required to complete and submit to GSAS prior to matriculation their official scores from the Test of English as a Foreign Language (TOEFL).
 GSAS will also consider a student’s International English Language Testing System (IELTS)—Cambridge English Proficiency Level language testing results.Official TOEFL or IELTS scores should be sent directly by the testing service to the Office of Graduate Admissions, Fordham University, Graduate School of Arts and Sciences – Code # 2259.
 Please consult the English Proficiency web page for additional information.

 All materials must be in English.
 Scholarship applications must be approved by the Fordham Ethics and Society program and the Graduate School of Arts and Sciences and are subject to fund availability.

-For more information, please contact: Bryan Pilkington, Director of Academic Programs, Center for Ethics Education email@example.com, (718)817-0128.
+For more information, please contact: Bryan Pilkington, Director of Academic Programs, Center for Ethics Education at email@example.com, or (718) 817-0128.